Teunis van Beelen

 website of Biosemi: http://www.biosemi.com/faq/file_format.htm

-(Note that the author is not affiliated to Biosemi.)
+(Note that the author is not affiliated with Biosemi.)

 The idea behind BDF+ is that EDF+ software can be easily modified to accept BDF+ because the headers